a112r/Simple-Matrix-Multiply-Accelerator-in-SystemVerilog/README.md

-# Systolic Matrix Multiply Engine
+# Simple Matrix Multiplication Accelerator in SystemVerilog

 An attempt to make a lightweight, FPGA-compatible systolic array-based matrix multiply engine inspired by Googles TPUs(Tensor Processing Units)— a simple project to get a better understanding of how TPUs actually do what they do.